Drones are all the rage these days. Once reserved for the military (with a pretty bad rap,) they’ve now definitely

 Buy on Amazon

 Ready for a higher-quality, yet still beginner-friendly drone?
 Then the Potensic D68 is for you: a solid choice with excellent features, at a budget-friendly price.

 The D80 has GPS built-in, and will automatically return “home” when the battery runs low or it loses connection with the controller.
 There’s one-touch takeoff and landing, and the app has several useful shooting options for better footage.

 You can set the drone to follow the controller or a preset path that you’ve drawn in the app, or fly in a circle around a preset point.
 You can also set a limit on where it can fly, to avoid accidentally going out of range or into restricted airspace.

 The camera records images at 4k resolution and video at 2k, and can tilt to 90º, offering several points of view with smooth, lag-free image transmission over 5Ghz Wi-Fi back to the app.
 Your phone mounts on the controller so you can easily see what’s going on.

 Battery life is better than many in this price range, at around 25 minutes.
 The drone flies at up to 25mph (40kph) and is highly maneuverable, so there’s plenty of scope for getting those perfect shots.

 Buy on Amazon

 Best for Video Quality: DJI Air 2S

-Released in April, DJI’s latest model is also its most impressive.
-While we still prefer the Mini 2 for travel thanks to its tiny size and fewer regulations, the extra features of the Air 2S make it a close-run thing if you want the best video quality.
+While we still prefer the Mini 2 for travel thanks to its tiny size and fewer regulations, the extra features of DJI’s Air 2S make it a close-run thing if you want great video quality.

 The Air 2S will return “home” automatically when it loses connection or runs low on battery, and reroute itself around obstacles even in crowded environments.
 North American models also get Airsense, which uses signals from commercial aircraft to show their location on an on-screen map.